EKEC 261 / EU Regulation

 Submission, escalation, and payment

-Emirates payouts following ADR adjudication are typically processed within 7–10 business days.
+Emirates payouts following ADR adjudication are typically processed within a few business days.
 We always negotiate for bank transfer, not travel vouchers or miles.

 Timeline: 6–10 weeks typical · 3–4 months via ADR